smiley22/S22.Imap/Readme.md

 	namespace Test {
 		class Program {
 			static void Main(string[] args) {
-				/* connect on port 993 using SSL */
-				using (ImapClient Client = new ImapClient("imap.gmail.com", 993, true))
+				// Connect on port 993 using SSL. using (ImapClient Client = new ImapClient("imap.gmail.com", 993, true))
 				{
 					Console.WriteLine("We are connected!");